Wednesday, 30 March 2016

 Uncover and add the mustard paste.
 Stir well and cover.

-Let cook for another 5-7 minutes at medium to low heat.
-Uncover, if the water dries up, its done.
+Let cook for another 5-7 minutes at the medium to low heat.
+Uncover, if the water dries up, it is done.

-It is to be had with plain white rice.
-On the sides you can see "tomato-dhonepata diye mushurir dal o laal shaak bhaja."
+It is to be had with plain steamed rice.

 MAACHER TOK / SOUR FISH CURRY